harshit-tiwari/Python-Codes/README.md

 Save this as copyModule.py
 Then import the module copyModule in python shell
-Then type copyModule.coopyFile()  and the rest will follow
+Then type copyModule.copyFile()  and the rest will follow

 def copyFile():
     import os